 Integrating the system software with the chip’s Root of Trust enables the developer to leverage hardware security.
-Many chip vendors and software platforms support the PSA Functional APIs, which provide a common software interface between the trusted services of the Root of Trust and the OS/platform software.
+Many chip vendors and software platforms support the PSA Certified APIs, which provide a common software interface between the trusted services of the Root of Trust and the OS/platform software.
 This dramatically simplifies security development at the device-level as applications can leverage the silicon security and can easily be ported to different chips, reducing development costs, and providing scalable robustness depending on end-market requirements.

 Additionally, if the software platform is PSA Certified Level 1, this further simplifies certification at the device level.

 We are very excited that the AzureRTOS is PSA Certified.
 The AzureRTOS team has done an incredible job in integrating individual hybrid components.
 They know what it takes to do that securely in such a way that they take advantage of hardware security as offered by the hardware platforms – the MCUs.
 PSA Certified is important to us because of that and is a nod that we are moving in the right direction and being recognized for that.

 The final stage of the journey for you is to certify your IoT product.
 One of the key benefits of PSA Certified for OEMs is the ability to reuse chip and system software certifications in your device certification.
 This layering makes security certification easier and quicker for the value chain; if you have selected a pre-certified chip and the software platform was also already certified, you only need to fill out a response to the top-level security questions in the PSA Certified Level 1 questionnaire, which is less than 20 questions.